cancervariants/fusion-representation/docs/source/information_model.rst

 .. figure:: images/salient-elements.svg

    The minimal information for characterizing gene fusions is context-dependent, with components necessary for representing assayed fusions (blue-green boxes), categorical fusions (yellow boxes), or both (white boxes). **(A)** Structural Elements represent the expressed gene product, and are typically characterized at the gene level or the transcript level.
 Segments of transcripts should be represented by a transcript ID and associated 5’ and/or 3’ exon boundaries. **(B)** Exon Boundaries are characterized by the exon number and offset from the corresponding 5’ or 3’ end.
 Boundaries also include an aligned Genomic Coordinate with a versioned reference sequence identifier (e.g. a RefSeq NC\_ chromosome sequence accession) and position for data fidelity.
-Importantly, boundary Genomic Coordinates represent aligned Exon Boundary position, and NOT breakpoints for an associated rearrangement. **(C)** Regulatory Elements are represented minimally by the associated gene and information characterizing the regulatory element class (e.g. enhancer, promoter, or other `INSDC regulatory class`_).
+Importantly, boundary Genomic Coordinates represent aligned Exon Boundary position, and NOT breakpoints for an associated rearrangement. **(C)** Regulatory Elements are represented minimally by the associated gene and information characterizing the regulatory element class (e.g. enhancer, promoter, or another term from the `INSDC regulatory class vocabulary`_).
 If the specific regulatory element is known, the identifier for the regulatory element (e.g. RefSeq NG\_ accession) and associated genomic coordinates should also be provided. **(D)** Categorical fusions are additionally described by functional domains gained or lost by a fusion partner that are critical to fusion transcript activity, as well as if the fusion transcript reading frame should be preserved. **(E)** Assayed fusions are additionally described by the underlying causative event (if known) driving a fusion, as well as details about the molecular assay and whether the fusion was directly observed or inferred.
 The Evidence and Conclusion Ontology (ECO) provides a standardized set of terms for describing types of assays.

 .. _common-elements: